 For your current plan

-- You'll need an Early Termination Fee (ETF) or a device payment plan with your current carrier.
+- An Early Termination Fee (ETF) or a device payment plan with your current carrier.

-- Have an eligible mobile number that can be transferred from your current carrier to T-Mobile.
+- An eligible mobile number that can be transferred from your current carrier to T-Mobile.
 You can transfer from major national wireless carriers.
 Pre-paid plans or non-wireless contracts (such as Amazon.com) aren't eligible for Carrier Freedom.

 - Activate a new line of service on a T-Mobile ONE or Simple Choice postpaid plan.
 Pay In Advance (prepaid), Simple Choice No Credit Check, and Mobile Internet rate plans don't qualify for this offer.

-If you're purchasing a new device at a T-Mobile store, you'll trade in your current device at the store at the time of purchase.
+If you're purchasing a new device at a T-Mobile store, you'll trade in your current device (if required) at the store at the time of purchase.

-If you purchased your new device online or over the phone with us, then follows these steps:
+If you purchased your new device online or over the phone with us, then follow these steps:

 - Go to My T-Mobile and log in to your account.